Arrest made in shooting death of 7-year-boy in Durham

-However, the family fears speaking out because of possible retaliation.
-They think the incident was gang related.
+The family feared speaking out because of possible retaliation.
+They said they thought the incident was gang related.

 "I'm not going to say no names," Parker said.
 "God gonna handle it.
 The police gonna handle it."

-While investigators believe the incident was not a random act, they haven't released any official information supporting Parker's claims.
+While investigators have said they believe the incident was not a random act, they haven't released any official information supporting Parker's claims.

 Parker said she isn't sure why her family was targeted; however, others speculate that her boyfriend was the real target.